idank/holykeebs-docs/faq/index.md

 Yes, see [SPLIT_POINTING_ENABLE](https://docs.qmk.fm/#/feature_pointing_device?id=split-keyboard-configuration).

-### Dual Pointing Devices

-All combinations are possible except for two trackpoints due to lack of support in QMK.

 ### Remapping Keys

 With VIA, keys and layers can be changed without flashing the keyboard.
 Go to the VIA [web app](https://usevia.app/), or download the [desktop app](https://github.com/the-via/releases/releases).
 If you don't want to use VIA, please consult QMK docs on how to create your own keymap.